aabiddanda/geodist_example/README.md

 #### Population Labels

-The example file `params/poplists/indiv2pop.txt` is a three-column file that contains a single row for each individual of the VCF file
+The example file `params/poplists/indiv2pop.txt` is a three-column file that contains a single row for each individual of the VCF file.
+The first column is the individual ID, the second column is a family ID (which is not used) and the third column is the population label.

 #### Population Panel (Population Order)